hron84/md5sum-osx/README.md

 ## Known limitations

-* This utility doesn't handle correctly if the file name contains space in the checksum file (but can create checksum from file with space in its name)
+* These utilities doesn't handle correctly if the file name contains space in the checksum file (but can create checksum from file with space in its name)
 * The parser can handle only file names with length 990 byte (UTF-8 characters counted as **2** byte).